gilvicentevieira/Jobs/README.md

 This application allows you to browse and search for job offers, as well as see all the details.
 You can then click and apply to a certain job
 <br>
 <br>
 Developed with Expo.
-Using Expo-Router and Axios
+Using expo-router and axios

 <br>
 <p align="center">